Spurious Rewards: Rethinking Training Signals in RLVR: Introduction

+To further investigate the underlying mechanism contributing to such spurious improvements, we unpack the GRPO training objective \citep{shao2024deepseekmath} and find that the clipping function systematically amplify tokens with high prior probabilities in the base model (\S\ref{sec:random_reward}).
 To help explain this discrepancy, we also analyze what reasoning patterns that RLVR is learning to favor in these cases (\S\ref{sec:analysis}).
 In particular, we find a majority of \qwenmath answers on MATH-500 contain reasoning chains expressed in Python---a behavior we call {\em code reasoning}---despite having no access to code execution.
 Code reasoning is highly predictive of overall performance; answers with it have an accuracy of 60.9\%, much higher than without (28.0\% accuracy).
 Code reasoning also correlates with MATH-500 accuracy over the course of RLVR training.
-Both metrics increase consistently during training with any spurious reward, leading to $\sim90\%$ or higher code frequency after training.
-Based on this observation, we further hypothesize that intervening with other methods that increase code frequency should similarly increase test performance.
-Our experiments validate this hypothesis: we design prompt-based and RL-based code reasoning elicitation methods to increase code reasoning; all such methods significantly increase \qwenmath's performance.
-We show that these results are robust to prompt variations, despite the initial model performance being sensitive to prompts in sometimes unexpected ways.
-We conclude by discussing potential explanations for why spurious rewards can still work.
+Both metrics increase consistently during training with any spurious reward, leading to roughly $90\%$ or higher code frequency after training.
+Besides code reasoning, we find that lexical repetitions show similar but less substantial correlation with MATH performance in \qwenmath models.
+Based on this observation, we further hypothesize that intervening with other methods that increase any beneficial behavior should similarly increase test performance.
+Our experiments validate this hypothesis: we design prompt-based and RL-based elicitation methods to increase code reasoning and lexical repetition; all such methods significantly increase \qwenmath's performance.
+We show that these results are robust to prompt variations, despite the initial model performance being sensitive to prompts in sometimes unexpected ways (Appendix~\ref{app:prompt_effects}).